Filed Under Environment

 The impoverished population of the area continued to grow into the late 1930s.
 A large wave of new residents moved in from other lakefront shantytowns as these were being removed by the city.
 It was during this time that Kingsbury Run grew to notoriety by being thrust into the spotlight as a crime scene.
 Many of the victims of the still unidentified Kingsbury Run Butcher were discovered in the shantytown.
 Hinting at the gruesome nature of the killings, the case soon became known as the Cleveland Torso Murders.

-In 1938, Cleveland safety director Eliot Ness ordered ad conducted a raid of the area that resulted in the eviction of 300 squatters as well as the burning of at least 100 shanty homes.
-Almost ironically, two decades later, the city set out to redevelop Kingsbury Run into a low-income housing area as part of the Garden Valley federal urban renewal project.
+In 1938, Cleveland safety director Eliot Ness ordered and conducted a raid of the area that resulted in the eviction of 300 squatters as well as the burning of at least 100 shanty homes.
+The murders continued until the last victim was discovered in August 1938, after which the murders simply ceased.
+The Torso Murders case remains unsolved.
+Two decades later, the city set out to redevelop Kingsbury Run into a low-income housing area as part of the Garden Valley federal urban renewal project.
 Constructed on a slag dump donated by Republic Steel, Garden Valley was emblematic of a national tendency in the 1950s to relegate renewal housing to marginal inner-city lands.

 Kingsbury Run is still remembered today, mostly for a violent period of time in Cleveland history.
 When city government makes reference to this area, it is mostly to note the vast sewer system that runs through it.